DataDog/hiring-engineers/answers.md

+## Overview

+Datadog's documentation, examples, and partner integrations make capturing data for applications and their infrastructure a simple task that can be completed quickly and easily to instrument your running services.
+These products provide insight into running environments, from development to production services, that covers infrastructure health and application stablitity through monitoring and alerting.

+The maturity of the product is demonstrated through the broad support for [APM tracing](https://docs.datadoghq.com/tracing/setup/) across all modern languages and flexible data ingestion options, including [Rest API](https://docs.newrelic.com/docs/apis/rest-api-v2/getting-started/introduction-new-relic-rest-api-v2) support.

+The modern SDLC continues to accelerate how quickly code is released into production and expands what developers are responsible for and capable of.
+By utilizing application tracing, alerting/reporting, and infrastructure monitoring on a single platform; Security, Reliability, Quality, Support, and Engineering teams have the visibility into their production environments and provide secure/stable releases.

 ## Collecting Metrics:

 - [x] Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.